EEVengers/ThunderScope/README.md

 The next step for the front end will be to design a JFET buffer with level shifting for the PGA, a good starting point would be the circuit shown in page 34 of the [LMH6518 Datasheet](http://www.ti.com/lit/ds/symlink/lmh6518.pdf).
 Then a new single board front end can be designed and tested with the PGA and buffer circuit.
 Once this front end is fully tested and working, a new front end design can be made with further emphasis on lowering BOM cost by replacing the LMH6518 with a discrete or opamp-based solution.

 ### [ADC](DSO_Hardware/ADC) and PLL
 The [HMCAD1511](https://www.analog.com/media/en/technical-documentation/data-sheets/hmcad1511.pdf) ADC converts the input signal to digital at a rate determined by the input clock.
 Currently, the clock will be provided externally until the PLL is designed and fitted on the ADC board.
+Current implementation is untested until ADC interface HDL is written for the FPGA.

+#### Issues
+1. Pulldown on CS pin should be a pullup
+2. Pullup on PD pin should be a pulldown

 ### [Digital Interface](DSO_Hardware/Digital_Interface)
-The high-speed digital outputs are converted by the FPGA from 8 serial data pairs and 2 clocking pairs to a 32-bit parallel interface used by the USB3 controller IC.
+The 8 serial data pairs and 2 clocking pairs from the ADC are routed to the [Spartan-6](https://www.xilinx.com/products/silicon-devices/fpga/spartan-6.html#documentation) FPGA to be deserialized to a 32-bit parallel interface used by the [FT601](https://www.ftdichip.com/Support/Documents/DataSheets/ICs/DS_FT600Q-FT601Q%20IC%20Datasheet.pdf) USB 3 controller IC.
 This IC then transfers the ADC data over to the PC for processing and display.
+The [FT2232H](https://www.ftdichip.com/Support/Documents/DataSheets/ICs/DS_FT2232H.pdf), which uses USB 2, is connected through a USB hub and provides JTAG programming for the FPGA on channel A and an 8-bit parallel bus to communicate to the FPGA on channel B. Through logic on the FPGA, this 8-bit parallel bus can be used to send SPI and I2C data to the rest of the oscilliscope.

+#### Issues
+1. TMS & TDO are swapped (fixed on all dev units)
+2. M1 configuration pin not connected to ground due to duplicate pin in symbol (1k pulldown installed on all dev units)

 ___
 ## Firmware
 ### Setup